akka/akka-http/docs/src/main/paradox/migration-guide/migration-guide-10.2.x.md

 ## Akka HTTP 10.1.11 - > 10.2.0

+### Providing route settings, exception and rejection handling

+Previously, the implicit conversion `route2HandlerFlow` that turns a `Route` into a `Flow[HttpRequest, HttpResponse]` allowed implicitly passing in Routing settings, Parser settings, custom `Materializer`, `RoutingLog` or `ExecutionContext`, and the `RejectionHandler`/`ExceptionHandler` to use.

+This has been simplified to use system defaults instead:

+* To set Routing or Parser settings, set them in your actor system configuration, e.g. via `application.conf`
+* To apply a custom @apidoc[http.*.RejectionHandler] or @apidoc[ExceptionHandler], use the @ref[handleRejections](../routing-dsl/directives/execution-directives/handleRejections.md) and @ref[handleExceptions](../routing-dsl/directives/execution-directives/handleExceptions.md) directives

 ### Strict query strings

 In 10.1.x, while parsing the query string of a URI, characters were accepted that are